DrCpp/DrMock/docs/samples/mock.md

 #### `Method` objects

-The return value of a `Method` object's `call` method is controlled using either it's `BehaviorStack`, or _state calculus_.
-We concentrate on the `BehaviorStack` here.
+The return value of a `Method` object's `call` method is controlled using either it's `BehaviorQueue`, or _state calculus_.
+We concentrate on the `BehaviorQueue` here.
 You can read all about state calculus in a later tutorial.

-A `Method`'s `BehaviorStack` is empty upon initialization, and may be filled with `Behavior`'s using `Method::push`, which pushes a new `Behavior` onto the `BehaviorStack` and returns a reference to it.
+A `Method`'s `BehaviorQueue` is empty upon initialization, and may be filled with `Behavior`'s using `Method::push`, which pushes a new `Behavior` onto the `BehaviorQueue` and returns a reference to it.
 In other words, when doing something like
 ```cpp
 warehouse->mock.remove().push(). // And so on...
 ```
-we're configuring an instance of `Behavior` on the `BehaviorStack` of `METHODS_DRMOCK_remove`.
+we're configuring an instance of `Behavior` on the `BehaviorQueue` of `METHODS_DRMOCK_remove`.

 #### `Behavior` objects